-Where governing bodies hire or rent out school facilities / premises to organisations or individuals for example sports associations, they should ensure that appropriate arrangements are in place to keep children safe.
+Where the Governing Body hires or rents out the school facilities / premises to organisations or individuals for example sports associations, they will ensure that appropriate arrangements are in place to keep children safe.

 This applies regardless of whether or not children who attend the school are part of the event.